 WHO AM I?

 Why hello there!
-I’m Millette Stambaugh (formerly known as Izzy Pulido), a 32-year-old Bostonian by way of the Philippines.
-I am currently based in Philadelphia with my husband Tim and my one-year-old Marcela, both of whom make the occasional appearance on the blog.
+I’m Millette Stambaugh (formerly known as Izzy Pulido), a 33-year-old Filipina-American creative.
+I’ve lived in Thailand, Vietnam, The Philippines, South Korea, Massachusetts, California, and now have a permanent homebase in Philadelphia with my husband Tim and my two-year-old Marcela, both of whom make the occasional appearance on the blog.
 I’m a serial traveler and halfway to my dream of joining The Travelers Century Club.
 I’m a textbook Leo and avid collector of first time experiences.
-I live for colorful aesthetics, tea breaks, exploring cities, and splurging on paper goods.
-My traveling style is 75% planning ahead and 25% winging it.
+I live for colorful aesthetics, coffee shops, bookstores, exploring cities, and splurging on paper goods.
 I’m a corporate worker by day, and content creator by night.
 Check out my featured work here.
 And take a look at some of the memories on the road here.

 Every Person Has a Story To Tell